-There are more handle types like the Donic Dotec handles that are very comfortable almost like the anatomic handles.
+There are more handle types like the Donic Dotec handles that are very comfortable, almost like the anatomic handles.
 It is very suitable for those hat suffered injuries to the wrist.
-And there are special shapes that come in all sorts of weird styles but can be beneficial to those who suffer varied disabilities.
-As an added advice if most rackets available to you seem too small at the handle, you can use a grip tape for a better feel.
+And there are unique shapes that come in all sorts of weird styles but can be beneficial to those who suffer varied disabilities.
+As an added advice, if most rackets available to you seem too small at the handle, you can use a grip tape for a better feel.

-Blade: most professional blades are 85% natural wood with an allowance of bits of carbon or glass fiber or compressed wood, every added material cannot exceed 7.5% of a total thickness of 0.35mm.
-But starters can always use non-professional blades and as they advance can decide which quality of blade suits their game style.
+Most professional blades are 85% natural wood with an allowance of bits of carbon or glass fiber or compressed wood; every added material cannot exceed 7.5% of a total thickness of 0.35mm.
+But starters can always use non-professional blades and, as they advance, can decide which quality of blade suits their game style.

-Some blades are made of plastic or little wood compositions, though not suited for professional use, they can be very useful for beginners who want to try out the ping pong game for the first time.
+Some blades are made of plastic or little wood compositions, though not suited for professional use, they can be handy for beginners who want to try out the ping pong game for the first time.

-Composite blades are made more for the speed and consistency and less of the spin of the ball and its feel.
-This doesn’t mean that one cannot find a composite blade that is on par with the spin and feel capacity of a wooden blade and there are those wood-based blades that are also similar in the consistency and speed of composite blades, it all relies on which blade you can find.
+Composite blades are made for the speed and consistency and less of the spin of the ball, and blades.
+This doesn’t mean that one cannot find a composite blade that is on par with the turn and feel capacity of a wooden blade, and there are those wood-based blades that are also similar in the consistency and speed of composite blades, it all relies on which blade you can find.

-Forehand and backhand sponge: rarely available separately from the rubber the sponge can come alone and making a choice depends on your grip and play style.
+Rarely available separately from the rubber, the sponge can come alone, and making a choice depends on your grip and play style.
 There are a few measurements available for sponge, 1.8mm, 2.0mm, 2.1mm, 2.2mm, 2.3mm or max.

 The sponge is used to compress ( when a ball pushes down the sponge) and to store energy ( when the sponge bounces back the ball).
-Sponges ranging at 1.6 to 2.5mm are used mostly by offensive players and those 1.5 to 2.0 are used by all-round players, while the OX meaning no sponge to 1.6mm is mostly used by defensive players.
+Sponges ranging at 1.6 to 2.5mm are used mostly by offensive players, and those 1.5 to 2.0 are used by all-round players, while defensive players mainly use the OX, meaning no sponge to 1.6mm.
 For new players, it is advisable to use a thinner sponge

-The Rubber: most times comes pre-attached to the sponge, but if you have to choose which rubber then you need to know the available types and their uses.
-The ping pong rubber is a major determinant as to how well you play and there are two main types of rubber sheets the inverted and the pimple.
+Most times, come pre-attached to the sponge, but if you have to choose which rubber, then you need to know the available types and their uses.
+The ping pong rubber is a major determinant as to how well you play, and there are two main types of rubber sheets the inverted and the pimple.

 It provides the most spin, good for hits and lops, all around and defense players.
 There are two types of inverted or smooth rubber sheets: The tacky or sticky rubber and the Anti-Topspin.
 Their difference is in their spin generation and grip.

-Anti-Topspin: it has a smooth surface which gives little and slow spin and speed.
+Anti-Topspin: it has a smooth surface, which gives little and slow spin and speed.
 It is also used more for the block technique.
-It also has little friction which only nullifies spins created by the opponent, with its ability to reverse the balls’ spin the anti-spin gives its players the benefit of disorienting the opponent since it is still a not so popular type of rubber.
+It also has low friction, which only nullifies spins created by the opponent, with its ability to reverse the balls’ spin the anti-spin gives its players the benefit of disorienting the opponent since it is still a not so popular type of rubber.

 Tacky or Sticky rubber: used best in ensuring ball spin basically because of the tackiness in the rubber that meets the ball.
 This means that there is a direct correlation between how tacky the rubber is and how many spins the ball will have.

-The higher the rubber tackiness the higher the spin and the lower the tackiness of the rubber the lower the spin.
+The higher the rubber tackiness is it provides more topspin, and the lower the tackiness of the rubber, it generates lower spin.
 This makes it perfect for lop and spin techniques, however, there is a negative to this type of rubber.
-That being that players need to figure out the amount of energy the opponents’ ball is spinning with and how much the impact on the players racket the ball will cause, with this knowledge players can determine the best angle to use.
+That being that players need to figure out the amount of energy the opponents’ ball is spinning with and how much the impact on the players racket the ball will cause, with this knowledge, players can determine the best angle to use.

-The short pip: their pimples are broad with a little stick its bumpy surface is most times used as a means of not creating a lot of spin in the game since it has little friction.
-When there is no underlying sponge to the short pip rubber it is the referee to as Hard Rubber.
+The short pip: their pimples are broad with a little stick; its bumpy surface is most times used as a means of not creating a lot of spin in the game since it has low friction.
+When there is no underlying sponge to the short pip rubber, it is the referee to as Hard Rubber.